Pictured while speaking at the launch of Farooq Bajwa’s book ‘From Kutch to Tashkent’ in London in November 2013.

 And Robert, over on the right flank:

-Reginald Hunter Blair’s diary for 1902 has been found and I am now editing it.
+Reginald Hunter Blair’s diary for 1902 has been discovered, and has been a pleasure to edit.
 It describes his life in Kashmir, which is interesting even if almost the entire period is given over to polo, shooting, golf and bridge.
 The photograph album is fascinating.

-His son Alister stands beside his father on the right of the photograph, and one of the saddest things is the record that
+His son Alister stands beside his father on the right of this photograph, and one of the saddest things is the record that

 It is sad because in the First World War, a week after his nineteenth birthday, Alister was killed.
 His body was never found, and his memorial in France reads